donut-party/system/README.md

 {::ds/defs {:app {:printer #::ds{:start (fn [_] (ds/ref [:services :stack]))}}}}
 ```

-It won't work because you `ds/ref` resides inside a function definition that
+It won't work because `ds/ref` resides inside a function definition that
 isn't reachable by `(get-in system [:app :printer ::ds/start])`.

-## Constant instances
+### System data

 If a component is defined using any value other than a map that contains the
-`:donut.system/start` key, that value is considered to be the component's
+`:donut.system/start` key, that value is considered _system data_ which can be
-instance.
+referenced using refs.
 This can be useful for configuration.
-Consider this system:
+Consider this
+system:

 ``` clojure
 (ns donut.examples.ring